mithul2005/mithul2005/README.md

 ## 👨‍💻 About Me

 <p>
-I'm <b>Mithul V</b> - a passionate Front-End Developer dedicated to building clean, responsive, and user-friendly web interfaces.
-I enjoy transforming ideas into interactive digital experiences using modern web technologies like HTML, CSS, and JavaScript.
-I’m constantly learning, improving my skills, and exploring new tools to create better and more engaging websites.
-My goal is to craft visually appealing designs with smooth functionality and deliver meaningful user experiences through code.
+I'm <b>Mithul V</b> a Full Stack Developer with a strong interest in building dynamic, user-friendly, and scalable web applications.
+I enjoy working on both the frontend and backend, creating seamless experiences from design to deployment.
+My focus is on writing clean, maintainable code while continuously learning new frameworks and technologies.
+I’m passionate about solving real-world problems through technology and collaborating on impactful projects.
 </p>

 - 🔭 Currently working on [*MyCampus*](https://my-campus3-0.vercel.app/)